cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesUploadHelm"></a>
 # **packagesUploadHelm**
-> HelmPackageUploadResponse packagesUploadHelm(owner, repo, data)
+> HelmPackageUpload packagesUploadHelm(owner, repo, data)

 Create a new Helm package